 3) Cleaning Your Fountain Pen With Rubbing Alcohol or Acetone

 Don’t do it.
 Pretty please??
-While you may think this is a good idea to get your pen spic and span or remove some ink residue, rubbing alcohol contains acetone which will literally eat plastic.
+While you may think this is a good idea to get your pen spic and span or remove some ink residue, rubbing alcohol can break down the plastic in your pens so it’s best not to use it.
 We’ve seen some pens damaged, and others completely melted, by leaving a plastic pen in rubbing alcohol overnight.
 If you have a really persistent ink stain, try some pen flush first.
 If that doesn’t work, some very diluted bleach should do the trick.
 Keep the rubbing alcohol in the medicine cabinet where it belongs!

 2) Dropping Your Fountain Pen Nib Down